 Cost: $70 – $100

 Safety: The formaldehyde in the chemical used in this straightening method is harmful and may cause hair breakage, weak hair, and hair fall.
 Unless you get an expensive treatment that does not contain harmful ingredients, you might end up causing some serious damage to your hair.

 4. Japanese Hair Straightening

-Japanese hair straightening or thermal reconditioning is also a permanent straightening treatment.
+Japanese hair straightening or hair thermal reconditioning is also a permanent straightening treatment.
 It involves loosening the protein bonds and reshaping the hair structure.
-It takes a good 6-8 hours for this hair straightening treatment to complete.
+It takes 3-4 hours for this hair straightening treatment to complete.
 You might also need to visit the salon after a day or two for an hour or more for the final step.

 Cost: $450 – $800

 Safety: Japanese hair straightening can be quite damaging to the hair.
 If you do decide to go for it, make sure to use good products to maintain your hair and prevent hair fall.
 Also, avoid frequently opting for this straightening treatment.

 Hair botox is a non-chemical deep conditioning treatment.
 This treatment makes your hair smoother, shinier, and healthy-looking.
 It is an effective way to straighten your hair and make it less fussy.
 The ingredients in this treatment contain vitamin E, vitamin B5, collagen complex, argan oil, coconut oil, glyoxylic acid, and amino acids that replenish damaged hair without the harmful effects of other hair straightening treatments.

 Cost:$100 (or lesser)